The Council approves revenue and capital budgets each year. The budget for the 2019-20 finacial year has been set.

-The key part of the budget is the increase in council tax bills for 2018-19 by 5.99% The increase is to meet the continuing demands of funding children's and adult social care services, while tackling financial pressures caused by the Government's ongoing austerity programme.
+The key part of the budget is the increase in council tax bills for 2019-20 of 2.99%.
+The increase is to meet the continuing demands of funding children's and adult social care services, an additional precept for the Liverpool City Region while tackling financial pressures caused by the Government's ongoing austerity programme.

 The latest Revenue Budgets for 2015/2016 and 2016/2017 and the latest Capital Investment Plan are available to download below.